eddwebster/football_analytics/README.md

 <h2 id="contributing"> Contributing</h2>

-This GitHub repository and resources list will be a constant work in progress so if you can think of any resources that I've missed, feel free to create a pull request or send me a message @ edd.j.webster@gmail.com or [@eddwebster](https://www.twitter.com/eddwebster).
+This GitHub repository and resources list is always a work in progress, with new resources added semi-regularly.
+If you feel there's any resource(s) that I've missed, I'm always open to contributions!
+Please feel free to create a pull request or send me a message @ edd.j.webster@gmail.com or [@eddwebster](https://www.twitter.com/eddwebster) and I'll get back to you as quick as I can!

 If you're new to creating a pull request, please follow these steps (based on [this](https://scikit-learn.org/stable/developers/contributing.html#contributing-code))